willywill/Physically-Inspired-Light-Streak-Filter/README.md

 > **NOTE:**
 It is highly recommended that you use this with HDR, a Tonemapper of your liking, and Linear Color Space.

-Simply place [Insert Script Name] onto your camera, configure the settings as shown below as you wish.
+Simply place `LightStreakFilter.cs` onto your camera, configure the settings as shown below as you wish.

 #### Settings
 ------